craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Riphound
 You have spent your life before adventure working under the [[Baron Glask]].
-The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty to see through the administration of the beatings (metaphorically, unless...).
+The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty beat and be beaten.
+You were born into violence.
 Your life has been brutal, deadly, and exciting.
 And so it shall continue to be.

+> The [[Riphounds]] have been a defacto mercenary company since their birth in [[Asilar's Bounty]], but in recent years the gang has allied with the [[Slimknives]] and the [[Dampguard]] under the banner of the [[SEASEC|South-Eastern Alliance of Security]].

 You gain +2 to your *Strength Score* and +1 to your *Constitution Score*.
 You are proficient in the *Animal Handling* and *Intimidation* Skills.
 You know [[Golopak (language)]] and [[Kantine (language)]].